NEW: Owners of the Irish Daily Star "profoundly dismayed" by its publication of images

 The website of Closer on Friday showed the front cover of the magazine with blurry images of William and Kate, along with the headline “Oh My God!” but did not link to the four-page spread.

-But by Saturday that was replaced by a statement from the management of Closer, which said the photos it chose to publish "are in no case degrading."
+On Saturday the management of Closer said the photos “are in no case degrading.”